Skip to content

 To define profile-specific settings, use the profiles key in the configuration file with the profile name as a sub-key.
 Any settings defined under a profile will override the corresponding global settings for that profile.

-Settings are applied in the following order:
+Settings are applied with the following priority:

 1. Profile-specific settings (highest priority)

-2. Global shared settings (medium priority)
+2. Global shared settings

 3. Built-in defaults (lowest priority)